sebdah/scrapy-mongodb/README.md

     MONGODB_REPLICA_SET = 'myReplicaSetName'
     MONGODB_REPLICA_SET_HOSTS = 'host1.example.com:27017,host2.example.com:27017,host3.example.com:27017'

-If you need to ensure that your data has been replicated, use the `` option.
+If you need to ensure that your data has been replicated, use the `MONGODB_REPLICA_SET_W` option.
 It is an implementation of the `w` parameter in `pymongo`.
 Details from the `pymongo` documentation:

-"""
     Write operations will block until they have been replicated to the specified number or tagged set of servers. w=<int> always includes the replica set primary (e.g. w=3 means write to the primary and wait until replicated to two secondaries).
 Passing w=0 disables write acknowledgement and all other write concern options.
-"""

 Full list of config options
 ---------------------------